Helli Stehle

 Helene Louise "Helli" Stehle (6 December 1907 – 27 August 2017) was a Swiss actress and radio presenter.

 Biography

 Stehle was born on 6 December 1907 in Basel, Switzerland.
 She first achieved fame in Switzerland as a stage actress.
 She later began working in radio, performing and directing plays and reciting poetry for the state-run radio station, Radiostudio Basel, in her native Basel.
 In 1939, she became Switzerland's first female newscaster.
 She never married or had children as - in those days - only single women were allowed to work in state jobs.
-She was the first female spokesman in Radio Beromünster (now known as Radio SRF).
+She was the first female spokeswoman in Radio Beromünster (now known as Radio SRF).

 She turned 100 in December 2007.
-When she died at 109, she was the oldest living person in Switzerland.
+When she died at 109 on 27 August 2017, she was the oldest living person in Switzerland.